akerfel/glossary-pal/README.md

 ## Target groups

-We have two target groups.
-- Middle school and high school students who need to learn glossary words for homework.
-- Anyone who wants to learn a new language.
+Our main target groups are middle school and high school students who need to learn glossary words for homework.
+Our reasoning behind our design philosophy for these groups is that students probably want to be done with their homework as quickly as possible.
+Therefore, we have tried to create a minimalistic design, which is easy to understand at once.
+We have also tried to declutter all pages in order to make everything more intuitive.
+Because of this, students will quickly understand how to use the website, and thus be able to finish their homework faster.
+The API-integration with automatic translation also helps speed up the process of finishing your homework.

 ## Mid-project status
 So far we have a home view, where you can see your current decks; a create a deck view where you can create a new deck; and a review view, where you can review the words in a deck.
 The functionality for all three views is more or less done, but may need some touching up.
 The create a deck view contains the API calls: we make calls to the Google Translate API in order to get the languages that the service can translate, and to translate words which the user has inputted.